Fatimid dynasty: Background: early Shi'ism

-The sixth of these imams, Ja'far al-Sadiq, appointed (nass) his son Isma'il ibn Ja'far as his successor, but Isma'il died before his father, and when al-Sadiq himself died in 765, the succession was left open.
-One faction of al-Sadiq's followers held that he had designated another son, Musa al-Kadhim, as his heir.
-Others followed other sons, Muhammad al-Dibaj and Abdallah al-Aftah—as the latter died soon after, his followers went over to Musa's camp—or even refused to believe that al-Sadiq had died, and expected his return as a messiah.
+The sixth of these imams, Ja'far al-Sadiq, appointed (nass) his son Isma'il al-Mubarak as his successor, but Isma'il died before his father, and when al-Sadiq himself died in 765, the succession was left open.
+One faction of al-Sadiq's followers held that he had designated another son, Musa al-Kazim, as his heir.
+Others followed other sons, Muhammad al-Dibaj and Abd Allah al-Aftah—as the latter died soon after, his followers went over to Musa's camp—or even refused to believe that al-Sadiq had died, and expected his return as a messiah.
 Musa's adherents, who constituted the majority of al-Sadiq's followers, followed his line down to a twelfth imam who supposedly vanished in 874.
 Adherents of this line are known as the Twelvers.
 Another branch believed that Ja'far al-Sadiq was followed by a seventh imam, who also had gone into hiding; hence this party is known as the Seveners.
 The exact identity of that seventh imam was disputed, but by the late ninth century had commonly been identified with Muhammad, son of Isma'il and grandson of al-Sadiq.
 From Muhammad's father, Isma'il, the sect receives its name of 'Isma'ili'.
 Neither Isma'il's nor Muhammad's lives are well known, and after Muhammad's reported death during the reign of Harun al-Rashid (r.
 786–809), the history of the early Isma'ili movement becomes obscure.